 NARA Privacy Act Systems: NARA 28

-SYSTEM LOCATION: Records are located in the Office of General Counsel (NGC).
+SYSTEM LOCATION: Records are located in the Office of General Counsel.

-CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include: current and former NARA employees, other Federal agency employees, and individual members of the public who have filed a tort claim or an employee claim against NARA.
+CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include: current and former NARA employees, other Federal agency employees, and individual members of the public who have filed a legal claim (e.g., tort claim or a personnel claim) against NARA or are the subject of a case file.

-CATEGORIES OF RECORDS IN THE SYSTEM: Records in the system may contain some or all of the following information about an individual: name, social security number, position description, grade, salary, work history, complaint, credit ratings, medical diagnoses and prognoses, and doctor's bills.
-The system may also contain other records such as: case history files, copies of applicable law(s), working papers of attorneys, testimony of witnesses, background investigation materials, correspondence, damage reports, contracts, accident reports, pleadings, affidavits, estimates of repair costs, invoices, financial data, and other data.
+CATEGORIES OF RECORDS IN THE SYSTEM: Records in the system may contain some or all of the following information about an individual: Name, Social Security number, position description, grade, salary, work history, complaint, credit ratings, medical diagnoses and prognoses, and doctor's bills.
+The system may also contain other records such as: case history files, copies of applicable law(s), attorney working papers, testimony of witnesses, background investigation materials, correspondence, damage reports, contracts, accident reports, pleadings, affidavits, estimates of repair costs, invoices, financial data, and other data.

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 5 U.S.C.
 552; 5 U.S.C.
 552a; 5 U.S.C., Part II; 28 U.S.C.
 1291, 1346(b)(c), 1402(b), 1504, 2110, 2401(b), 2402, 2411(b), 2412(c), 2671-2680.